-Having successfully completed this programme (including all exit awards and pathways) you will be able to:
+On successful completion of this programme you will be able to:

-- B1 deal with complex literary issues in a systematic and creative manner - B2 research the data necessary for making literary and cultural judgements - B3 evaluate and apply independent research methods - B4 demonstrate originality in dealing with literary and cultural issues - B5 successfully conduct an advanced independent research project - B6 demonstrate linguistic skills that will enable you to study designated areas of literary culture at an advanced level - B7 formulate and test interpretations - B8 explicate literary languages - B9 identify the specifics of literature as a cultural activity - B10 understand literate practice and critically examine the cultural contexts of literary production.
+- B1. deal with complex literary issues in a systematic and creative manner - B2. research the data necessary for making literary and cultural judgements - B3. evaluate and apply independent research methods - B4. demonstrate originality in dealing with literary and cultural issues - B5. successfully conduct an advanced independent research project - B6. demonstrate linguistic skills that will enable you to study designated areas of literary culture at an advanced level - B7. formulate and test interpretations - B8. explicate literary languages - B9. identify the specifics of literature as a cultural activity - B10. understand literate practice and critically examine the cultural contexts of literary production